Mastering Chicken Cooking: Tips from a Home Kitchen

 Common Mistakes to Avoid

 Even seasoned cooks can make mistakes.
 One common pitfall is overcrowding the pan, which leads to steaming rather than searing.
 Another is under-seasoning.
 Remember, chicken is quite forgiving, so don’t be shy with your spices.
+But be careful not to over-season, either.
+It’s easier to add salt than to remove it.

 Serving Suggestions

 Pairing chicken with the right sides can make your meal memorable.
 I love serving roast chicken with a fresh salad or grilled vegetables.
 Rice or potatoes also make excellent accompaniments, soaking up any delicious juices.
+A simple potato salad with a vinaigrette cuts through the richness of roasted chicken beautifully.
+Or try a quinoa pilaf with lemon zest and parsley.

 Final Thoughts